hagronnestad/code-deck/README.md

   - `Normal`
     - Normal key that can be customized with the available settings.
       - May optionally be associated with a plugin and a tile.
-  - `Page`
-    - Navigates to the specified page.
+      - May optionally navigate to another page.
   - `Back`
     - Navigates to the previous page.